 Aboorvas: For incense, camphor and crystals, Aboorvas is well-stocked.

-This annual bazaar bustles with stalls peddling all festive season requirements from decorative items to seasonal snacks.
+The annual Deepavali bazaar bustles with stalls peddling all festive season requirements from decorative items to seasonal snacks.
 The location of Bukit Jalil provides ample parking.
 It gets busier as the festival draws close so try to go early.

 Sweets and Snacks